Benchmarks, Algorithms, and Metrics for Hierarchical Disentanglement

 \section{Conclusion}

-In this work, we introduced the problem of hierarchical disentanglement, where ground-truth representation dimensions are organized into a tree and activated or deactivated based on the values of categorical dimensions.
+In this work, we introduced a novel formulation of hierarchical disentanglement, where ground-truth representation dimensions are organized into a tree and activated or deactivated based on the values of categorical dimensions.
 We presented benchmarks, algorithms, and metrics for learning and evaluating such hierarchical representations.

 There are a number of promising avenues for future work.
-One is extending the method to handle a wider variety of underlying structures, e.g. non-hierarchical dimension DAGs, or integrating our method with object representation techniques to better model generative processes involving ordinal variables or unordered sets~\citep{locatello2020object}.
-Another is to better solve or understand hierarchical disentanglement as we have already formulated it, e.g. by improving robustness to noise, or providing a better theoretical understanding of identifiability and when we can guarantee methods will succeed.
-Finally, there are ample opportunities to apply these techniques to real-world cases that we expect to have hierarchical structure, such as causal inference, patient phenotype, or population genetics datasets.
+One is extending our methods to handle a wider variety of underlying structures, e.g. dimension DAGs, or integrating our methods with object representation techniques to better model generative processes involving ordinal variables or unordered sets~\citep{locatello2020object}.
+Another is to better solve or understand hierarchical disentanglement as we have already formulated it, e.g. by improving robustness to noise (Fig.~\ref{fig:mimosa-noise}) or providing a better theoretical understanding of identifiability, perhaps through the lens of description length.
+Finally, there are ample opportunities to apply these techniques to real-world data that we expect to have hierarchical multiple-manifold structure, such as patient phenotype or population genetics datasets.

 More generally, we feel it is important for representation learning to move beyond flat vectors, and work towards explicitly modeling the rich structure contained in the real world.
-For a long time, many symbolic AI and cognitive science researchers have argued that AI progress should be evaluated not by improvements in accuracy or reconstruction error, but by how well we can build models that build their own interpretable models of the world~\citep{lake2017building}.
+Symbolic AI and cognitive science researchers have made compelling arguments that future AI progress should be evaluated not by improvements in accuracy or reconstruction error, but by how well models build their own interpretable models of the world~\citep{lake2017building}.
 Our work takes steps in this direction.